Duolingo streak: 406 days

 Languages and travels

-Speaking of learning and languages, I also strive to be learning at least one new natural language at any time.
+Speaking of learning and languages, I also strive to be learning at least one new spoken language at any time.

 I'm fluent in both